loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 - Plain JavaScript: [loopback-next issue #560](https://github.com/strongloop/loopback-next/issues/560)

 The train is moving and welcome on board!
 Your participation and contribution will make LoopBack 4 an even more powerful framework and greater community/ecosystem.
 The team is very excited about the new journey.
 We look forward to working with you on more ideas, more pull requests, and more extension modules.
-Let's make LoopBack 4 rock together.
+Let's make LoopBack 4 rock together!